Vadskye/Rise/docs/standard_effects.md

 compensate for their lack of replacement abilities.

 Debuff abilities get much better with higher tier conditions.
 It's hard to justify using a daze effect with +1 accuracy when you could use a stun effect instead.
-For that reason, debuffs get +1 accuracy per rank instead of the "every two levels" scaling that buffs gain.
+For that reason, non-damaging debuffs get +1 accuracy per rank instead of a +1 accuracy per two levels scaling.

 An ability's rank scaling should always be relevant to its glancing blow effect.
 It would be a bad idea to have a spell with normal damage scaling use a glancing blow effect that does not